 - When undressing and catching the finger in clothes.

 It is usually obvious - the finger will be deformed (crooked and swollen) and will hurt.
 It will be difficult to move it properly and it may go pale and tingle.

 Medical assessment should be sought as a result of a dislocated finger.
 This is particularly urgent in the following cases:

 - The finger is pale or tingling (which suggests trapped nerves or arteries).

 - The skin is broken over the dislocation (risking infection in the damaged joint).

-You should also remove any rings swiftly, if possible.
+It is also important to remove any rings swiftly, if possible.
 This is because they may need to be cut off if a finger swells and the rings become too tight.

 A dislocated finger is usually put back in accident and emergency.
 It will probably be X-rayed.
 Ice is usually applied.
-Depending on the severity, you may be sent to see a hand specialist afterwards to make sure you get back the full use of your hand.
+Depending on the severity, a hand specialist may be recommended afterwards to make sure the full use of your hand is recovered.

 The dislocation is painful.
 It may be easier to spot the change in the shape of the joint when the arm is held across the body.
 It can vary from a small separation of the joint to a wide one, which is more severe.

 Treatment of this dislocation depends on how severe it is.
 This is judged by how widely the bones have separated and how much damage there is to the ligaments.
 More severe injuries will need to be operated on (surgical reduction and fixation).
 However, less severe injuries are managed with physiotherapy and painkillers.